AdithyaSureshUW/DQN-Simplified-Gin-Rummy/README.md

 ## Demo

-Both Notebooks Also Stored in Github repo.
+Both Notebooks also stored in Github repo.

 Colab Notebook for DQN: